OpenTermsArchive/contrib-versions/Facebook/Terms of Service.md

     4. By "content" we mean anything you or other users post on Facebook that would not be included in the definition of information.
     5. By "data" or "user data" or "user's data" we mean any data, including a user's content or information that you or third parties can retrieve from Facebook or provide to Facebook through Platform.
     6. By "post" we mean post on Facebook or otherwise make available by using Facebook.
-    7. By "use" we mean use, copy, publicly perform or display, distribute, modify, translate, and create derivative works of.
+    7. By "use" we mean use, run, copy, publicly perform or display, distribute, modify, translate, and create derivative works of.
     8. By "active registered user" we mean a user who has logged into Facebook at least once in the previous 30 days.
     9. By "application" we mean any application or website that uses or accesses Platform, as well as anything else that receives or has received data from us.
 If you no longer access Platform but have not deleted all data from us, the term application will apply until you delete the data.